Hansh532/chess/README.md

 Discovered check makes double attacks possible.

 ## Pawn Chain
 A pawn chain are multiple pawns that are being blocked by pawns or pieces.
-The pawn chain is not about the number of links in the chain but if the oppenents pawns can be restrained, it could also be achieved by rooks or bishops
+The pawn chain is not about the number of links in the chain but if the oppenents pawns are restrained, it could also be achieved by pieces.
 The bottom link in the chain which supports all the other links will be called the base.

+**Example**
-**white d4, e5, f2, g2, h2 black d5, e6, f7, g7, h7**  white base is d4, black base is e6, f7 is not part of the chain.
+**white d4, e5, f2, g2, h2 black d5, e6, f7, g7, h7**
+White base is d4, black base is e6, f7 is not part of the chain.
 The e5 pawn is advanced, demobilizes to form a wedge, removes f6 square from blacks knight and allows whites attacking forces to move more closely Qg4.
 The restricted kingside can also be attacked by Bd3 Nf3 and Bc1.
 After blacks f5 exf6 and white has an outpost on e5 and e6 is backward.
 A white pawn on f4 would have a negative effect blocking the bishops diagonal.
+As well as cramping the kingside e5 has the plan f2-f4-f5 and attack e6, the base of the chain.
+Possible results of this attack:
-As well as cramping the kingside e5 has the plan f2-f4-f5 to attack the e6 pawn then black surrenders the base of the chain by e6xf5 or white builds a wedge by f6 white can also take e6.
-After taking on e6, the object of attack is blocked by e5 and can be attacked with a flanking manouvre by the rook.
-Also by e6xf5 or the pawn on e5 becomes mobile because it can move forward now the e6 pawn is gone.
+- Black surrenders the base of the chain by e6xf5, the pawn on e5 becomes mobile because it can move forward now the e6 pawn is gone.
+- White builds a wedge by f6, cramps blacks position.
+- White takes f5xe6, opens the f file, the blockaded object of attack e6 can be attacked with a flanking manouvre by the rook.

-1. Opposing base pawm fixed on it's square should be attacked by multiple pieces, the attacking pieces should be placed more agressively.
+1. Opposing base pawn fixed on it's square should be attacked by multiple pieces, the attacking pieces should be placed more agressively.
 2. Opponent will have difficulty developing, lesser elasticity and manouvrebility
 3. Maintain pressue until you get a new weaknesses
 4. Change the focus of attack to the new weaknesses